Loving Kindness Week

 Andrew Warr

-Andrew Warr has had a regular meditation practice for 40 years and has been studying and practicing Buddhist meditation since 1982.
+Andrew Warr has had a regular meditation practice since 1974 and has been studying and practicing Buddhist meditation since 1982.
 He has been teaching meditation for over 30 years and since 2001 has been leading courses, seminars, and retreats, principally on the subject of loving kindness, in Europe, Australia and North America.
 With great clarity, warmth and humour, Andrew skilfully guides people through the teachings and practices, and shows how these can be applied to our everyday life.

 Anne Sheehan